VCityTeam/UD-Viz/docs/static/Devel/ud_viz_browser/initial_camera_transform.md

 When creating a `Frame3DPlanar` you may want your camera to be placed at a specific point of view.
 In this tutorial we are going to see differents options available to achieve that.
+You may want to check [show room code](../../../../examples/assets/js/ShowRoom.js) which implements differents methods expose here.

 ## Configure `Frame3DPlanar`